 Home to some of the UK’s leading dairy brands, including Cravendale, Anchor, Lurpak and Castello, Arla Foods UK is a subsidiary of the Swedish-Danish company Arla Foods Group.
 It supplies dairy products to the UK's biggest retailers and employs 4,000 people in the UK alone.

-Arla was previously operating a highly customised version of SAP's warehouse management solution and took the opportunity to move to the modern EWM at two greenfield sites in Bristol and Leeds in 2013/14.
+Arla was previously operating a highly customised version of SAP's warehouse management solution and took the opportunity to move to the modern EWM at two greenfield sites in Hatfield and Aylesbury in 2013/14.

 The new warehouse systems has reduced transportation costs through more efficient stock consolidation and by accommodating deliveries for multiple suppliers on a single pallet.